SparkPost/support-docs/support/tech-resources/inbound-email-relay-webhook.md

 Unlike webhooks, relay webhooks do not batch - individual messages are pushed to the relay webhook endpoints when received.

-Unlike webhooks, relay webhooks share the same retry logic as messages sent through SparkPost.
+Unlike webhooks, the relay webhook retry logic is similar (but not identical) to messages sent through SparkPost.
 Any relay webhook push that fails will be re-attempted first at 300 seconds, and then repeatedly tried up to 7 times with a back-off algorithm.